 I started learning to drive at 17.
 Part of the test was reading a car number plate at a particular distance.
 While I could read it, it was a little blurry, so I went to the optician to get my eyes tested and established that I needed glasses.
 The Optician’s chart gave me the benchmark

-We don’t have that same benchmark for what goes on inside our minds So I thought that everyone’s brain works the same way as mine Now I know that’s not true I was only diagnosed with ADHD and Autism in my 40s, and after the grief cycle that so many of us go through, I’m now learning to live with my Neurodivergence Learning to manage the challenges and appreciate the strengths
+I was only diagnosed with ADHD and Autism in my 40s, and after the grief cycle that so many of us go through, I’m now learning to live with my Neurodivergence

 Albert Einstein famously said: